billboardcat/ece477-freshbyte/README.md

 - [x] An ability to wake the display using a proximity sensor.

 ## About the repository structure
 This repository contains the various STM32CubeIDE projects used to create FreshByte.
+This was done to facilitate the writing and testing of driver code on different development boards.

+### Folder Descriptions
+- 📂 Archive : Contains projects used to develop driver code and related functions.
+- 📂 Data : Contains the data we collected in order to generate our predictive model for banana spoilage.
+- 📂 ece477-nucleo-integration : The project for integrating all of our components, driver code, and functionality (Nucleo-64, STM32L053)

+### Repository Structure
 ```
 ece477-freshbyte
  |-- Archive